Compact Neural Network Algorithm for Electrocardiogram Classification: Methodology

 \subsection{Database}

-Our initial efforts focused on collecting clinical ECG data for four types of arrhythmic disorders.
-The dataset includes ECG recordings from the open MIT-BIH Arrhythmia Database, which contains data from 47 subjects \cite{8356203}.
-These recordings were obtained at the Beth Israel Deaconess Medical Center during experiments conducted between 1975 and 1979 \cite{moody2001impact}.
-The database also includes 23 randomly selected recordings from a total of 4,000 24-hour ambulatory ECG recordings collected at Boston's Beth Israel Hospital.
-These additional recordings include rare but clinically significant arrhythmias for research purposes.
+Our initial efforts focused on collecting data from real ECG clinical records.
+This work focuses on the classification of four types of arrhythmic disorders: Sinus Tachycardia (ST), Sinus Bradycardia (SB), Atrial Fibrillation (AF) and Ventricular Flutter (VF).
+The dataset is composed of ECG recordings from the open MIT-BIH Arrhythmia Database, which is available at the PhysioNet platform and contains data from 47 subjects \cite{8356203}.
+These recordings were initially obtained from patients at the Beth Israel Deaconess Medical Center, located at Boston.
+The recordings were part of a series of cardiology experiments conducted between 1975 and 1979 \cite{moody2001impact}.
+Moreover, the database includes 23 randomly selected recordings from a total of 4,000 24-hour ambulatory ECG recordings collected at the same institution.
+These additional recordings contain rare and clinically significant arrhythmic diseases for academic and research purposes.
 For this work, we used all available recordings.
-All samples have a duration of 30 minutes, sampled at 360 Hz, with 11-bit resolution over a 10 mV dynamic range.
-To augment the dataset, we incorporated ECG recordings from the open St. Petersburg INCART 12-lead Arrhythmia Database, which consists of 75 recordings from 32 patients collected at the St. Petersburg Institute of Cardiac Technics \cite{goldberger2000physiobank}.
-These recordings were sampled at 257 Hz and include signals from 12 electrode placements.
-Note that in this study, the standard Lead I configuration was used, placing the positive electrode on the left arm and the negative electrode on the right arm.
-For our work, we collected 97 samples of Normal Sinus Rhythm, 100 of Sinus Bradycardia, 100 of Sinus Tachycardia, 24 of Ventricular Flutter, and 105 of Atrial Fibrillation, each sample being 5 seconds long.
-A sample corresponidng to each arrhythmia type is displayed in Fig. \ref{fig:rhythms}.
+All samples have a duration of 30 minutes.
+They were originally recorded at 360 Hz, with 11-bit resolution over a 10 mV dynamic range.
+In order to increase the size of our dataset and diversify the sources of the ECG signals used to train the algorithm, we incorporated ECG recordings from the open St. Petersburg INCART 12-lead Arrhythmia Database, which is also available at PhysioNet.
+The source is composed of 75 recordings from 32 patients collected at the St. Petersburg Institute of Cardiac Technics \cite{goldberger2000physiobank}.
+These recordings were originally sampled at 257 Hz.
+Each recording contains 12 different signals that correspond to a different electrode placement.
+Note that in this study, they used the standard Lead I, which consists of placing the positive electrode on the left arm and the negative electrode on the right arm.

+Our final database contained 97 samples of Normal Sinus Rhythm (NSR), which serves as a standard reference of a healthy cardiac behavior.
+A sample from this pattern is displayed in Fig. \ref{fig:ECGs}a).
+Additionally, our database includes 100 samples of sinus bradycardia, 100 samples of sinus tachycardia, 24 samples of ventricular flutter, and 105 samples of atrial fibrillation.
+Each sample was 5 seconds long and displayed a continuous arrhythmic pattern.
+A sample from each arrhythmia is displayed in figures \ref{fig:ECGs}b), \ref{fig:ECGs}c), \ref{fig:ECGs}d) and \ref{fig:ECGs}e).